meetdomaine/Kit/documentation/content/settings/css.md

 - The defaults for these settings can be found [via this link](https://github.com/halfhelix/Kit/blob/master/packages/configure/src/defaults/css.js).
 - Each setting is commented in the link above.

-If you check out the link above, you'll see that there are a hefty amount of settings available and most of then relate to CSS chunking and critical css splitting.
+If you check out the link above, you'll see that there are a hefty amount of settings available and most of then relate to CSS chunking and critical CSS splitting.
 For this reason, it's worth reading up on the [CSS Chunking & Critical CSS](/docs/critical-css/) section, and the [Thinking Modular](/docs/thinking-modular) section.

 ### Noteworthy Settings

 #### css.lintStyles

-This property sets turns on and off style linting using [Stylelint](https://stylelint.io/).
+This property toggles [Stylelint](https://stylelint.io/) linting.

 ```js
 {